neilotoole/sq-web/content/en/docs/cookbook.md

 The above snippet will:

 - invoke `sq inspect` on the active source (`@sakila_sl3`) and output in JSON
-- pipe that JSON to `jq`, and filter for just the table names
+- pipe that JSON to jq, and filter for just the table names
 - pipe those table names to `xargs`
 - `xargs` invokes `sq .% --csv --output %.csv` for each table name (e.g. `sq .actor --csv --output actor.csv`)
 - thus the content of each table is outputted in CSV format to an individual `.csv` file.